 Today, the centerpiece of the island is the abbey built by the Anglican monks at the turn of the 20th century.
 The complex of buildings were designed by the English architect John Coats Carter, who is known for his work restoring and creating churches in an Arts and Crafts style.

-Past the current Abbey complex on the right is the Old Priory and St Illtyd’s Church, which sit on the edge of a mill pond populated by swans.
+Past the current Abbey complex on the right is the Old Priory and St Illtyd’s Church, which sits on the edge of a mill pond populated by swans.
 The Priory was home to the Benedictine monks who lived on Caldey in medieval times.
 The church is still a consecrated Roman Catholic Church and has a distinctive spire, which leans at an angle.
-Visitors have the opportunity to write down their personal prayers on small pieces of paper, leaving some of their burden in the care of the serene Caldey Island.
+Visitors can write down their personal prayers on paper, leaving behind some of their burden in the serene Caldey Island.

 Afterwards, stop by the colonial-style tea-shop on the green for some refreshments on your way to the Caldey Lighthouse, built-in 1829.
 When it was built in the 19th century, the lighthouse was used to guide coastal traffic involved in the trading of limestone and coal.
 It also identified the Bristol Channel to help sailors avoid confusion with the English Channel.
 Its round, limestone tower stands at 56 feet, with walls 3 feet thick at the base.
 The light itself stands tall at 210 feet above sea level and has been automated since 1927.
 While you can’t go inside the lighthouse, it’s a beautiful sight to behold on the summit of the island.

 - Opening hours: From Easter to the end of October, 9:30 am to 5:00 pm, Monday through Friday.
 From mid-May to mid-September the island is also open on Saturdays.
 Ferries run between the island and Tenby harbour every 15 minutes